rolkra/rolkra.github.io/_posts/2025-10-23-R-Windows-Ubuntu.md

 title:  Switching from Windows to Ubuntu (as an R developer)
 ---

-This is my recipe to switch tu Ubuntu and set up R/RStudio:
+This is my recipe to switch to Ubuntu and set up R/RStudio:

 ![Ubuntu running R/RStudio](../images/windows-ubuntu-ready.png)